Iconic Logos from Rijeka, Croatia

 Short disclaimer: Some of the logos listed below have been redrawn from samples and specimens found online in photos and brand materials.
 Some of these logos aren’t used anymore, and a portion of the businesses associated with the following logos cease to exist, some of which haven’t existed for many decades.
 Their histories and imagery have been hard to come by and research, but I’ve tried my best to replicate them as close as possible to their original works for the purpose of this article, which is just a bit of fun.

-Of course, if there’s a logo/company from Rijeka that you think is obviously missing from this foreigner’s (possibly) lax attempt to write something interesting, please let me know in the comment section or by getting in touch.
+Of course, if there’s a logo/company from Rijeka that you think is obviously missing from this foreigner’s (possibly) lax attempt to write something interesting, please let me know by getting in touch.

 3. Maj